Park Rules and Regulations

 No person shall, either within or outside of the Park, place or permit to be placed in any river, brook, stream, ditch, or drain that flows into or through Park lands, any noxious or deleterious material which may render Park waters harmful or inimical to the public health, or to animal, vegetation, or aquatic life, or which prevent, limit or interfere with the use of such waters for domestic, industrial, or agricultural purposes, or which may lessen to an unreasonable degree the use and enjoyment of such waters for Park lands for recreational or other Park uses.

 3.0 FIREARMS, FIREWORKS, EXPLOSIVES, AND BOWS AND ARROWS.

 3.1 Firearms, missile throwing devices, air or gas guns.

-No person, except Rangers of the Board, or other Law Enforcement Officers, shall carry firearms of any description, air or gas gun, sling shot, or missile throwing device within the Park, or discharge any firearms, or air or gas gun in or onto Park lands.
+Except as set forth in ORC §2923.12 et seq and the open carry provision, no person, except Rangers of the Board, or other Law Enforcement Officers, shall carry firearms of any description, air or gas gun, sling shot, or missile throwing device within the Park, or discharge any firearms, or air or gas gun in or onto Park lands.

 3.2 Fireworks and explosives.

 No person shall possess or discharge any fireworks or other explosive substance in and upon Park grounds or other public lands except by specific written permission granted by the Executive Director.

 No person shall release an arrow from a bow, crossbow or long bow within the Park other than in areas designated by the Executive Director, provided, however, that the within regulation shall not be applicable to persons using Park lands for hunting purposes when said persons have fully and completely complied with all of the requirements established for hunting on Park lands.